From McNuggets to Vuitton, K-pop's BTS notch up marketing deals

 The Grammy-nominated South Korean group, which now releases English-language songs too, has topped the album charts several times in the United States.

-Louis Vuitton, the biggest sales driver at French luxury goods conglomerate LVMH (LVMH.PA), already works with a roster of celebrities to promote its wares, from actresses Emma Stone and Jennifer Connelly to actor and singer Jaden Smith.
+Louis Vuitton, the biggest sales driver at French luxury goods conglomerate LVMH, already works with a roster of celebrities to promote its wares, from actresses Emma Stone and Jennifer Connelly to actor and singer Jaden Smith.

 Many brand ambassadors have starred in advertising campaigns but also popped up in the front row at fashion shows, helping drive buzz on social media, a marketing avenue top luxury brands have invested heavily in.